Green Bay Packers: Bold Predictions For Week 11 Vs. Ravens [Opinion]

 Green Bay Blows the Ravens Out at Lambeau

 It will be a fun game for Packers’ fans, to say the least.
 Green Bay will come through with a huge performance and will blow the Ravens out.
-Hundley and company will improve to 6-4 and will take another step towards giving Aaron Rodgers a chance to return late in the season in position to make a playoff run.
+Hundley and company will improve to 6-4 and will take another step toward giving Aaron Rodgers a chance to return late in the season in position to make a playoff run.

 [Featured Image by Jonathan Daniel/Getty Images]